-183.1.1 General Regulations Governing Master's Programs
+174.1.1 General Regulations Governing Master's Programs

-(1) Course Requirements: Considerable variation is permitted in the balance between research and course requirements for the master's degree.
-Graduate students may not take for credit any undergraduate course in their field of specialization and/or major area of study.
-In course-based programs, all coursework must be at the graduate level.
-All candidates must include some coursework in their program.
+- (1) Course Requirements: Considerable variation is permitted in the balance between research and course requirements for the master's degree.
+Graduate students may not take for credit to satisfy the graduate program requirements any undergraduate course in their field of specialization and/or major area of study.
+In course-based programs, all coursework must be at the graduate level. - (2) Residence: Residence requirements are established and monitored by the department. - (3) Language Requirement: It is a requirement in some departments offering master's degrees that students show proof of proficiency in a language other than English.
+(For specific information on language requirements see the detailed program information under the appropriate departmental entry in §175.)